meilisearch/meilisearch-laravel-scout/README.md

   <a href="https://slack.meilisearch.com"><img src="https://img.shields.io/badge/slack-MeiliSearch-blue.svg?logo=slack" alt="Slack"></a>
 </p>

-<p align="center">⚡ Lightning Fast, Ultra Relevant, and Typo-Tolerant Search Engine MeiliSearch driver for Laravel Scout</p>
+<p align="center">⚡ The MeiliSearch driver for Laravel Scout</p>

 **MeiliSearch Laravel Scout** is a **MeiliSearch** driver for Laravel. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
+Features such as typo-tolerance, filters, facets, and synonyms are provided out-of-the-box.

 ## Table of Contents